 The Company is a limited liability, closed-ended investment company incorporated in Guernsey.
-The address of the registered office is given on page 63.
-The nature of the Group's operations and its principal activities are set out in the Chairman's Statement on pages 4 to 7.
-The financial statements were approved and authorised for issue on 9 June 2022 and signed by William Simpson and Peter Griffin on behalf of the Board.
+The address of the registered office is given below.
+The nature of the Group's operations and its principal activities are set out in the Chairman's Statement above.
+The financial statements were approved and authorised for issue on 9 June 2022 and signed by William Simpson and Peter Griffin on behalf of the Board